Close

 Age: You must be between 21 and 65 to apply for a mortgage in Dubai.

 Income: You need to have a stable source of income that meets the minimum income requirement.
-The minimum income requirement varies from bank to bank, but it is usually about AED 15000 for salaried and AED 25000 for self-employed individuals.
+The minimum income requirement varies from bank to bank, but it is usually about AED 15,000 for salaried individuals and AED 25,000 for self-employed individuals.

 Credit Score: Banks will check your credit score to see if you have a good track record of repaying your debts on time.